 One of the most important things about planning a vacation is finding a place to stay.

-To help you out, we will show you some options for accommodations that you have in each of the neighbourhoods we covered.
+To help you out, we will show you some options for accommodations in Manhattan and Brooklyn.

 Holiday Inn New York City- Times Square

-JW Marriot Essex House New York, Located Next to Central park
+JW Marriott Essex House New York, Located Next to Central park